Russell C. Gabriel and other UGA faculty receive support for research on poverty

 - John C. McKissick, College of Agricultural and Environmental Sciences, Center for Agribusiness and Economic Development, “Using the Economic Vitality Index as a Tool for Identifying Successful Economic Development Strategies in Georgia Counties.”

 Office of Communications and Public Relations, "Russell C. Gabriel and other UGA faculty receive support for research on poverty" (2009).
 Press Releases.
-Paper 461.
+461.